 The business models of pyramid schemes, Ponzi schemes, and multi-level marketing (MLM) companies bear a close resemblance.
-The first two schemes are illegal; MLM business may seem shady but are technically legal.
-This article defines pyramid schemes and explains how to distinguish them from legal multi-level marketing programs.
+The first two schemes are illegal.
+MLM businesses may seem shady but are technically legal.
+This article defines pyramid schemes.
+It explains how to distinguish them from legal multi-level marketing programs.

 A pyramid scheme can have a legitimate business at its base.
-It may be a company selling an excellent product.
-It may have an excellent training program and provide great support for its resellers.
-But, if most distributors make their money recruiting new distributors rather than selling products, the business is operating on a pyramid scheme.
+It may be a company selling an excellent product, have an excellent training program, and provide great support for its distributors, but if most distributors make their money by recruiting new distributors rather than selling products, the business is operating on a pyramid scheme.

-Florida: Florida's Deceptive and Unfair Trade Practices Act prohibits the use of "a chain referral sales technique to get a consumer to purchase a product or service over $100, where the consumer is promised money or commission to recruit more members."
-Soliciting membership is punishable as a first-degree misdemeanor.
+Florida: Florida's Deceptive and Unfair Trade Practices Act defines a pyramid sales scheme as the use of a chain referral sales technique to get a consumer to purchase a product or service over $100, where the consumer is promised money or commission to recruit more members.
+Florida law declares the organization of such a practice to be an illegal lottery, which can be a felony offense.
+Becoming a member or soliciting membership in a pyramid scheme is punishable as a first-degree misdemeanor.

 Pennsylvania: Under the state's Unfair Trade Practices and Consumer Protection Law, Pennsylvania defines a pyramid scheme as:

-- That the purchaser must attempt to help others join the plan, and
+- A purchaser who attempts to help others join the plan

 A good example of the enforcement of this law is found in the 1989 case of First Financial Securities (564 A.2d 280).
 A pyramid scheme tried to skirt the letter of the law by offering a valueless participation option.
 Nobody seemed to choose that option because they were motivated to make a profit.
 Having that as an option did not negate the illegal aspects of the business.